Geneva Laboratories, Inc.

-After graduating from Rockford University, I worked as a chemical analyst under Dr. Greg Daigneault at Geneva Laboratories, an independent contract laboratory in southeast Wisconsin.
+After graduating from Rockford University in 2013, I worked as a chemical analyst under Dr. Greg Daigneault at Geneva Laboratories, an independent contract laboratory in southeast Wisconsin.

 In this position I gained extensive instrumentation experience and routinely performed analyses in accordance with company standard operaing procedures (SOPs), the United States Pharmacopeia (a publication that contains legally recognized standards of identity, strength, quality, purity, packaging, and labeling for drug substances, dosage forms, and other therapeutic products, including dietary supplements), and other compendia.